johnridesabike/bikewalklife/posts/2021/02/invisible-riders-and-the-ignored-diversity-of-bicycle-users.md

 Columbus, GA has expanded its trail network over recent years.
 It’s marketed as something for relatable, hip, middle-class people.
 That’s just how marketing works, I suppose, and there’s nothing intrinsically wrong with it.
 But I see far more low-income bicycle riders on those trails than other kinds of riders, and they’re a much more diverse population than the photogenic people who we may publicly associate with trail users.

-This goes back to Taylor’s question: why do we ignore minority riders?
+This goes back to Barnwell's question: why do we ignore minority riders?
 By most accounts, they should be the face of bicycling.
 Sure, they don’t participate in clubs or group-rides, but they ride more than anyone else.

 And it raises another question for me: if we already invest in local programs to assist marginalized people, why not make that an official mission of bicycle infrastructure as well?
 Our wealthy population is excited to fund institutions like libraries and homelessness programs as a way to help the underprivileged.
 Why aren’t we honest about who benefits the most from bicycle infrastructure?
 Why do we mainly invest in it for the sake of making the privileged more comfortable?